Follow

 How to Allow or Stop a User from Changing Their Password in Windows 11

-This guide will help you easily allow or prevent someone from changing their password on a Windows 11 PC.
+This guide will help you easily allow or stop someone from changing their password on a Windows 11 PC.
 These steps work for both local accounts (accounts only on your PC) and Microsoft accounts (accounts that use your email with Microsoft).

 Note: Even if you stop a Microsoft account user from changing their password on the PC, they can still change it online at the Microsoft password page.